ampproject/amphtml/extensions/amp-stream-gallery/amp-stream-gallery.md

 Either `"always"`, `"auto"`, or `"never"`, defaults to `"auto"`.
 This determines if and when prev/next navigational arrows are displayed.
 Note: When `outset-arrows` is `true`, the arrows are shown `"always"`.

 -   `always`: Arrows are always displayed.
--   `auto`: Arrows are displayed when a mouse has interacted with the carousel, and
+-   `auto`: Arrows are displayed when the carousel has most recently received interaction via mouse, and not displayed when the carousel has most recently received interaction via touch.
+On first load for touch devices, arrows are displayed until first interaction.
 -   `never`: Arrows are never displayed.

 #### loop